dimassuarez/APTAMD/README.md

 $$ G = E_{MM} + \Delta G_{solv}^{PB} +  \Delta G_{solv} ^{np} $$

-where  $E_{MM}$ is the molecular mechanics energy including the 3RT contribution due to six translational and rotational degrees of freedom, $ \Delta G_{solv}^{PB} $  is the electrostatic solvation energy obtained from Poisson-Boltzmann calculations,and $\Delta G_{solv} ^{np}$  is the non-polar part of solvation energy due to cavity formation and dispersion interactions between the solute and the solvent molecules.
+where  $ E_{MM} $ is the molecular mechanics energy including the 3RT contribution due to six translational and rotational degrees of freedom, $ \Delta G_{solv}^{PB} $  is the electrostatic solvation energy obtained from Poisson-Boltzmann calculations,and $ \Delta G_{solv}^{np} $  is the non-polar part of solvation energy due to cavity formation and dispersion interactions between the solute and the solvent molecules.

 ---